yav/games/bards/docs/Rules.md

   3. activate the bard and move them away, or
   4. your bard is captivated and goes to the bottom of the pile.

-**XXX?** You may also use fans to cause currently

-**The Map Shop**  *You learn a  handy short-cut.*
+**The Grocer**  *A bard ahs to eat.*
-Gain a map.
-Maps may be discarded to increase a bard’s movement by 2.
+Gain a provision.   provisions may be discarded to increase a bard’s movement by 2.
-Multiple maps may be discarded to further increase the movement.
+Multiple provisions may be discarded to further increase the movement.

 **Masquerade**  *Sometimes it's better to go incognito.*
 Gain a mask.
 Masks may be assigned to bards on future turns.
-Masked bards exert influence as usual, but they cannot dance or make others dance---if they end up in the same region as another bard they share the space.
+Masked bards exert influence as usual, but they cannot be captivated by, or captivate other bards.
+A masked bard may enter a location, disregarding the influence of other bards.
 Bards stay masked until they are activated again.

+**The Arena**   *Time for a performance!*

+A saga has 3 parts, and each part may be **about* or **against** something.
+   1. Choose what kind of parts your saga will have
+   2. For each part, roll a die to pick a topic (1,2: fan; 3,4: mask; 5,6: food)
+      * If the given part is about the topic, then to complete the saga you need to spend the given

+...